The NISQ Complexity of Collision Finding: Hybrid Compressed Oracle

 Next, we give two general lemmas that bound how much increase a single classical or quantum query can have towards a target history--database pair.
-These lemmas will apply when the predicate satisfies the following definition, which is similar to the database properties introduced in \cite{CMS19c,CFHL21c}.
+These lemmas will apply when the predicate satisfies the following definition, which is similar to the notion of ``database property'' introduced in \cite{CMS19c,CFHL21c}.
 One difference in our definition is that we need to take the classical history into account.